Lukas Engel

-Lukas Ahlefeld Engel (born 14 December 1998) is a Danish professional footballer who plays as a left-back or left midfielder for Major League Soccer club FC Cincinnati, on loan from club Middlesbrough.
+Lukas Ahlefeld Engel (born 14 December 1998) is a Danish professional footballer who plays as a left-back or left midfielder for Real Salt Lake.

 Club career

 He made his Danish Superliga debut for Vejle on 2 February 2021 in a game against AGF.
 On 31 January 2022, Engel was loaned out to Danish Superliga club Silkeborg IF for the rest of the season.
 On 21 June 2022, the club confirmed that they had bought Engel free from his contract with Vejle, and signed a five-year deal.

 On 15 August 2023, EFL Championship side Middlesbrough announced the signing on Engel on a four-year contract.
 Engel made his debut for the club on 19 August, in a 1–1 draw against Huddersfield Town.

 On 11 February 2025, Engel signed for Major League Soccer club FC Cincinnati on loan until the end of the 2025 MLS season.